U.S. may freeze N. Korean assets in foreign banks: State Dept.

-WASHINGTON (Yonhap) -- The United States on June 23 did not preclude the possibility of freezing North Korean assets in foreign banks to effectively cut off resources for the North's development and proliferation of weapons of mass destruction.
+WASHINGTON, June 23 (Yonhap) -- The United States Wednesday did not preclude the possibility of freezing North Korean assets in foreign banks to effectively cut off resources for the North's development and proliferation of weapons of mass destruction.

 "I'm not going to predict any particular step that we're contemplating, but these are steps that are available to us under existing U.S. international law," State Department spokesman Philip Crowley told reporters at a daily news briefing.

 He was responding to the question if Washington was considering freezing North Korean assets at foreign banks just like it froze more than US$25 million in North Korean accounts in Banco Delta Asia in Macau in 2005.

 The former Bush administration that year designated Banco Delta Asia as an entity suspected of helping North Korea launder money it earned by circulating counterfeit $100 bills called supernotes.

 The U.S. lifted the freeze in early 2007 to entice the North to come back to the six-party talks on ending its nuclear weapons programs.
 Washington officials have said the freeze effectively cut off Pyongyang's access to the international financial system and dealt the nation a devastating blow.

 "We are always reviewing options ... because, in fact, North Korea is always moving money and goods around.
 We are committed to implement existing U.N.
 Security Council resolutions to restrict North Korea's ability to proliferate technology and know-how," Crowley said.
 "We have many authorities that exist -- both internationally and domestically -- to take action against North Korea.
 We have used a variety of steps in the past to send a clear message to North Korea to change course."

 Crowley's remarks come amid heightened tensions on the Korean Peninsula after the torpedoeing of the South Korean warship Cheonan by a North Korean submarine in the Yellow Sea in March.
 Forty-six sailors died.